cowlicks/GSoC-proposal/proposal.markdown

 * code review and unit tests (1 week)
 * Implement boolean operations (2 weeks)
 * code review and unit tests (1 week)
+* Reduce this to 5 weeks?

 #### NumPy interactions -- July 8th to August 26th (7 weeks)
 In order:
 * Modify NumPy universal functions (`ufuncs`) to be aware of sparse matrix types.
 (2 weeks)
+* ???
+Add a week or more specifically for consolidating pieces of the sparse interface, although consolidation is assumed in the adding ufunc functions.
+(1 week)
-* Add sparse matrix method to handle calls from `ufuncs` (5 weeks)
+* Add sparse matrix functions(or methods) to handle calls from `ufuncs` (5 weeks)
     * `ufuncs` that should just operate on the dense form of the sparse matrix.
+    * Add C++ code for row-wise or column-wise broadcasting.
     * Implement sparse forms of the binary ufuncs that should broadcast.
     * Test suite for all the sparse matrix methods which correspond to ufuncs.
 * Mid-term evaluation, July 29th -- deliverables are:
     * bool spec implemented
     * Have at least one sparse matrix method that a NumPy ufunc will dispatch to.
-* Modify and add binary operation methods for the ufuncs to dispatch to.
-(3 weeks)
 * Wrap up. test suite for Numpy ufunc and sparse matrix interactions for sparse/dense and sparse/sparse combinations.
-(1 weeks)
+(1 week)

 #### Onward -- post August 27th
 My school begins on August 29th, so I'll cut work to around 1/3 to 1/4 of before.
 So I will continue with a few features, and fixing bugs etc for the remaining weeks at a slow pace.